donatelucas/dont-panic-website/README.md

 ## Contributing

 Since it's a coding club Capstone Project, just club members can submit code.
 Are you a Loyola student, interested in CS, and interested on being a part of the club?
-E-mail us on dontpanic.luc@gmail.com or check out [DON'T PANIC!](dontpanic.cs.luc.edu) for more information.
+E-mail us on dontpanic.luc@gmail.com or check out [DON'T PANIC!]<dontpanic.cs.luc.edu> for more information.

 ## Authors